kaushikshan/MDPyramid/ReadMe.txt

 Start the traversal at the top, select children that are opposite to the parent in terms of being odd/even.
 Select the child with the maximum value and move to the next level, repeat the above step.
 Stop when you reach the node with no children.

+To Traverse the Pyramid and Calculate the Sum, Update the Triangle.txt under SourceData folder inside MDPyramid Folder.

+This is a Console Application with Visual Studio Unit Test Project.